LimePoint/on-prem-builder/README.md

 # On Premise Habitat Builder Depot

+## IMPORTANT NOTICE

+Please read the Migrating Package Artifacts to Minio section if you are re-installing / upgrading your existing On-Premise Depot.
+The packages are now stored in a Minio instance, and running a migration script will be required to properly transition over.

 ## Introduction

 This repository contains scripts to install Habitat Builder Depot services.
 These services (referred to as the On-Premise Habitat Builder Depot) allow privately hosting Habitat packages (and associated artifacts such as keys) on-premise.
 Habitat clients (such as the `hab` cli, Supervisors and Studios) can be pointed to the on-premise depot and allow for development, execution and management without depending on the public Habitat services.